-Bitter herbs are far superior as a digestive support by activating the bile production most suitable for your specific digestive requirements.
+Bitter herbs are far superior as a digestive support by activating the bile production and stomach acids most suitable for your specific digestive requirements.
 They are also a significant part of the solution to constipation.

 Hydrochloric acid (HCL) supplementation is not recommended either as this can disrupt and reduce your body's own versions of stomach acids, (of which there are 6, according to the Medical Medium, Anthony Williams).

 Extreme cases of digestive impairment may need to taper off the HCL and bile crutches (since the body shuts down in areas where we endlessly supplement, rather than nourish organs back to health).